dmennis/aws-appsync-ios-workshop/README.md

 }
 ```

-Next, run the push command again to update the API:
+Next, run the `amplify push` command to update the GraphQL API:

 ```sh
 amplify push
 ```

-> Now that we've added authorization to the API, the users will need to log in (via username/password) if we would like to perform queries in the AppSync Console.
-To log in, find the `aws_user_pools_web_client_id` in the `AWSConfiguration.json` file & log in using your `username` & `password`.
+> Now that we've added authentication via Cognito User Pools to the GraphQL API, the users will need to log into the app (via basic auth) in order to perform mutations or queries.

+### Testing the New Authentication in the AppSync Console
+For testing in the query feature of the AppSync Console, we'll need to authenticate a User Pool user via the `Login with User Pools` button in the queries section.
+The auth form requires a Client Id and basic auth credentials.
+You can find the App client Id `_clientWeb` under `App clients` of your User Pools settings in the [Cognito User Pools Console](https://console.aws.amazon.com/cognito/users).
+In the AppSync Console Query section, select and paste in the `_clientWeb` value into the ClienId field and then type your User Pool `username` & `password` you created previously.
+If successfully logged in, you can now test mutations and queries directly from the AppSync Console!

-Now when we create new talks, the `userId` field will be populated with the `userId` of the authenticated (logged in) user.
+From now on, when new talks are created, the `userId` field will be populated with the `userId` of the authenticated (logged in) user.

-When we query for the talks, we will only receive the talk data for the items that were created by the authenticated user.
+When we query for talks in the Console or mobile app, we will only receive the talk data for the items that were created by the authenticated user.

 ```graphql
 query listTalks {